-- Facebook, metaverse and rebranding as Meta
+- Facebook, metaverse, and rebranding as Meta

 - Snapshot of Facebook key stats and facts

-- The five pillars of Facebook’s business model
+- The pillars of Meta’s business model

-- Facebook move into the Metaverse!
+- Facebook moves into the Metaverse!

-- The Apple’s privacy change
+- Apple’s privacy change

 - The Metaverse Supply Chain